KenKundert/inform/doc/user.rst

 :func:`inform.columns` distributes the values of an array over enough columns to fill the screen.

-This example uses prints out the phonetic alphabet:
+This example prints out the phonetic alphabet:

 .. code-block:: python